Multimodal Trajectory Representation Learning for Travel Time Estimation: Experiments

 \textbf{Datasets.} We evaluate the proposed approach on three real-world multi-modal trajectory datasets collected from Porto, Chengdu, and Xi’an.
 Each dataset comprises GPS trajectories, route trajectories, and corresponding road networks.
 The GPS data are sourced from publicly available datasets released by Didi Chuxing\footnote{https://outreach.didichuxing.com/}, while the road networks are extracted using OSMNX~\cite{boeing2017osmnx}, which provides rich attributes such as road type, length, lane count, and topological connectivity.
 For model training, we utilize only the topological structure of the road networks, differing from some baseline configurations that incorporate additional road attributes.
 The raw GPS trajectories are map-matched to the corresponding road networks through a standard map-matching algorithm, resulting in route trajectories and an assignment matrix.
 The assignment matrix explicitly encodes the mapping between trajectory sub-segments and their associated road segments.
 For data partitioning, all datasets follow a consistent split across cities: 60\% for training, 20\% for validation, and 20\% for testing.

-\textbf{Implementation Details.} The proposed \textbf{MDTI} model integrates a GPS encoder, a grid encoder, a road encoder, a dynamic trajectory alignment module, and a cross-modal interaction module, trained in an end-to-end manner.
-Training is performed with a batch size of 32 for 30 epochs.
+\textbf{Implementation Details.} Training is performed with a batch size of 32 for 30 epochs.
 We adopt Adam~\cite{kingma2014adam} as the optimizer with an initial learning rate of $2\times10^{-4}$, cosine annealing schedule, 10 warm-up epochs, a minimum learning rate of $1\times10^{-6}$, and weight decay of $1\times10^{-4}$.
 Both hidden and output embedding dimensions are fixed at 256 with a dropout rate of 0.1.
 For GPS trajectories, each sequence is segmented into patterns and compared with historical keys, and the most relevant ones are transformed into natural language prompts.
 These prompts are encoded by a pre-trained GPT-2 model, where the hidden state of the last token is taken as the trajectory embedding.
 Grid and road representations are generated by Transformer and GAT layers, while the cross-modal module aligns multi-source features.
 The objective combines multiple loss terms with weights of relation=0.5, step=1.0, rel=1.0, and cos=1.0.